 Prompt #7: Share an essay on any topic of your choice.
 It can be one you’ve already written, one that responds to a different prompt, or one of your own design.

-This new addition to the Common Application Personal Essay prompt list is certainly the most laissez-faire.
+This last Common Application Personal Essay prompt is certainly the most laissez-faire.
 If you do end up selecting it, be sure to run the choice by your high school’s guidance counselor as well as trusted teachers and friends to make sure it is appropriate to the college selection process.
 Oftentimes the piece of writing you are most proud of may not be appropriate for audiences outside the context in which you wrote it.
 If you published an op-ed for your high school newspaper that drew on your personal experience with grief (e.g., losing a parent) to talk about how counseling services at the high school could be improved to better support students, you might be able to move NYU’s Admissions Committee as well as other universities’ by giving them a solid impression of who you are and what you’re about as a person.

 A piece of writing for your school paper about your favorite band, in contrast, might not give an admissions team enough background into who you are and the distinct value you’d add to the class to warrant using as a first impression.
 Remember that ultimately that’s what the Common Application Personal Statement is: a succinct introduction to all-things-you.
 By the time they finish reading it, you want Admissions Committees at NYU and elsewhere to come away thinking, “This sounds like someone I truly want to get to know more.”
 Selecting and executing the essay prompt that best fits your passions and experiences is the first step toward achieving that outcome.